 - Schleswig-Holstein has issued their State Development Plan for Schleswig-Holstein update 2021 (Landesentwicklungsplan Schleswig-Holstein Fortschreibung 2021) in December 2021.
-The Regional Plans are currently under preparation - Mecklenburg-Vorpommern is currently preparing for a revision of the Spatial Development Programme, which includes planning for their share of the territorial sea.
-A first draft is expected to be given into consultation of public authorities and the general public in 2023.
-One priority and goal will be to expand spatial designations for further development of offshore wind energy.
+The Regional Plans are currently under preparation. - Mecklenburg-Vorpommern is presently reviewing and updating their Spatial Development Programm, in the light of changed determining factors.
 Transboundary consultations will be provided, as legally required, considering the separate regulations with Poland.
+Participation and consultations for the first draft are scheduled for the first half of the year 2023.